smaurice101/readthedocs/docs/source/docker.rst

      - If you like, you can also backsup the dags to your

        local folder with this volume mapping
+   * - -v /<your local rawdata folder>:/rawdata:z
+     - If you like, you can also map our local folder

+       to the rawdata folder.
+This is neede if you

+       will be processing local files with TML.
    * - -v /var/run/docker.sock:/var/run/docker.sock:z
      - This maps the docker volume to the container -